 Peak District, UK

-In addition to the usual hiking and cycling activities, the Peak District also has “Dark Sky Places” designation.
+In addition to the usual hiking and cycling activities, the Peak District also has “Dark Sky Places” designation, and is popular for dog walks.

 With light pollution in many parts of the UK making it nearly impossible to see the night skies in their full glory, these “Dark Sky Places” are just a few locations in the country to truly see the stars.